-OnDeck performs a soft credit pull during the application process, which does not have an effect on your credit score.
+OnDeck performs a soft credit pull during the application process, which does not affect your credit score.
 In some cases, if the credit file is restricted, consent for a hard pull will need to be given by the borrower.

 Loan Rates & Terms

 Now that you have an idea of the types of loans Kabbage and OnDeck have to offer, it’s time to talk numbers.
-Evaluating the rates and terms is an important step in determining the affordability and overall cost of a business loan.
-How do Kabbage and OnDeck stack up when it comes to rates and terms?
+Evaluating the rates and terms is an important step in determining a business loan’s affordability and overall cost.
+How do Kabbage’s loan rates and terms stack up to OnDeck’s?